PREMISE SECURITY SERVICES:

 The two standards are prior similar standards and totality of the circumstances.
 Prior similar standards may exist when the person or organization should have known about similar incidents committed on the premise.
 The totality standard considers prior similar incidents and factors such as the environment, security training, inherent nature and risks of the business and if recognized and industry standards were being utilized at the time of the incident.

 Jim is board certified in Security Management, Physical Security and Investigations.
 Throughout the world, the Certified Protection Professional (CPP®) designation is acknowledged as the security profession’s highest recognition of practitioners.
 The CPP, PCI and PSP certifications are awarded based upon experience, education, and of an examination that provides an objective measure of an individual’s broad-based knowledge and competency in security management, physical security and the investigation process.
 Ongoing professional development is required in order to maintain each credential.
-As of May 2012, Jim is one of 64 security practitioners in the world who hold all three of these prestigious ASIS International board certifications in security which are accredited by the Department of Homeland Security.
+As of May 2012, Jim is one of 150 security practitioners world-wide who hold all three of these prestigious ASIS International board certifications in security which are accredited by the Department of Homeland Security.

 The CPP® PSP® and PCI® are administered by ASIS International, the preeminent international organization for security professionals, with more than 38,000 members worldwide which Jim has been an active member since 1981.

 Certified Protection Professional (CPP®) This certification designates individuals who have demonstrated competency in all areas constituting security management.

 Physical Security Professional (PSP®) The PSP® designation is the certification for those whose primary responsibility is to conduct threat surveys, design integrated security systems that include equipment, procedures and people, or install, operate and maintain those systems.

 Professional Certified Investigator (PCI®)Holders of the PCI® certification have demonstrated education and/or experience in the fields of case management, evidence collection, and case presentation.